4. Registration and fees

 Fall 2024 Semester three Deposit required, balance due day 11 (domestic), prior to registration (international)

-The balance of tuition and other compulsory fees for new students as well as returning students are due on the 11th day of the term as follows:
+The balance of tuition and other compulsory fees for new students as well as returning students are due on the 11th day of the term.
+The dates for the current academic year are posted on the Important Dates webpage.

 If you fail to pay full fees by the required due dates, you will be charged a late fee ($150 CAD for domestic students and $500 CAD for international students) and you may risk forfeiting your place at the college, you may be withdrawn from all courses, and/or denied registration to future terms.
 If you do not pay your outstanding fees, you are in default (Section 4.1.4 Students in default) and you are not permitted to register for courses in the following term.